 GSH-SEG Spring Symposium-Data Science and Geophysics: How Machine Learning and AI will Change Our Industry – Apr 27-28

-This year at the Geophysical Society of Houston’s premier technical event, the theme will be on the application of the latest data science tools to solving geophysical problems.
+The theme of Geophysical Society of Houston’s premier technical event was the application of the latest data science tools to solving geophysical problems.

-The virtual symposium will be held over two days and will consist of a keynote address, multiple speakers each day, and two exciting lunchtime events.
-The first will be the traditional SEG Student Challenge Bowl competition.
-This will be held online and will feature the traditional battle between student geophysicists to be crowned the winner of the GSH Challenge Bowl and to earn a place at the Challenge Bowl finals at the SEG annual symposium in the fall.
-The second event will be the announcement of the winners of the Machine Learning Competition being run by the Data Science & Machine Learning SIG and will include an overview of the competition challenge, the announcement of the winner, and a presentation by the winning entry.
-Our speaker lineup for the event will include:
+The virtual symposium was held over two days and consisted of a keynote address, multiple speakers, and two exciting lunchtime events.
+The first was the traditional SEG Student Challenge Bowl competition.
+This was held online and featured the traditional battle between student geophysicists to be crowned the winner of the GSH Challenge Bowl and earn a place at the Challenge Bowl finals at the SEG annual symposium in the fall.
+The second event was the announcement of the winners of the Machine Learning Competition run by the Data Science & Machine Learning SIG and included an overview of the competition challenge, the announcement of the winner, and a presentation by the winning entry.
+The speaker lineup for the event included:

 Key Note Speaker: Jake Umbriaco, Digital Platform and Services Manager, Subsurface – Chevron